 Can I Just Ignore An Ankle Sprain?

-The number of times at the clinic we might be treating a knee, hip, back or even shoulder issue and we trace the problem back to an old ankle sprain.
+The number of times at the clinic we might be treating a knee, hip, back or even shoulder issue that we ultimately trace back to an old ankle sprain.
 Don’t say I didn’t warn you!

-When Should You Get Physiotherapy For Your Ankle?
+When Should You Get Physiotherapy For Your Ankle Sprain?

 Should You Use an Ankle Brace?